 This tutorial does not cover in detail how the pressure tool was built, but it will point out the parts relevant to VR Builder, and its functionality could be easily replicated with some basic scripting.

-Since the scene and assets are already taken care of, let’s start by constructing the process in the VR Builder workflow editor.
+Since the scene and assets are already taken care of, let’s start by constructing the process in the VR Builder Process Editor.
 First, let’s define what this process will actually do.

 We will split the process in two chapters.
 In the first, a random scenario is selected and the user is given control.
 At the end of the tutorial, it will look like this.

 The second chapter is about the evaluation.
 Since we are evaluating the state of each tire, this section has quite a few repetitive steps, so it makes sense to separate it in a different chapter.